Gale warning: Maritime

 In the United States, the National Weather Service issues gale warnings for marine areas (oceans, sounds, estuaries, and the Great Lakes) experiencing, or about to experience, winds within the range of 34 kn to 47 kn.
 In United States maritime warning flag systems, two red pennants indicate a gale warning; the use of one such flag denotes a small craft advisory.

 The National Weather Service issues a storm warning for higher winds of 48 kn to 63 kn at sea.
 In the event of a tropical cyclone, however, a tropical storm warning replaces both the gale warning and the storm warning.
-In this situation, the storm warning maritime flag is also used in lieu of the gale warning pennants, regardless of the intensity of the tropical storm.
+In this type of situation, the storm warning maritime flag is also used in lieu of the gale warning pennants, regardless of the intensity of the tropical storm.

 Land

 The National Weather Service issues a similar high wind warning (Specific Area Message Encoding code: HWW) for high winds on land.
 The criteria vary from place to place; however, in most cases, the warning applies to winds of 40 mph to 73 mph for at least 1 hour; or any gusts of 58 mph to 114 mph on land.
-It is more severe than a wind advisory, but not as severe as an extreme wind warning, which is generally issued if hurricane-force winds are expected.
+It is more severe than a wind advisory, but not as severe as an extreme wind warning, which is generally issued if major hurricane winds are expected from a tropical cyclone.
 The high wind warning is not issued if a tropical storm warning, blizzard warning, winter storm warning, severe thunderstorm warning, dust storm warning, or tornado warning covers the phenomenon.
-This should not be confused with the extreme wind warning tag, which denotes wind speeds of 115 mph or greater, and is most often seen in powerful hurricanes.